NickDJM/accessible-menu/docs/upgrade-guide.md

 #### Storage

 The global storage for menus has been reworked to use a new `StorageManager` class.
-The main change is menus are now stored in `window.AccessibleMenu.storage.menus` instead of in `window.AccessibleMenu.menus`.
+The main change is menus are now stored in `window.AccessibleMenuStorage.storage.menus` instead of in `window.AccessibleMenu.menus`.

 #### Error handling and validation